MauricioFFJ/Habblive-Auto-Login/README.md

 This project uses GitHub Actions scheduled workflow to keep your active accounts indefinitely.
 In case of redirections or client outages, the accounts always re-enter automatically.
 To configure the desired actions, access the code [here](persistent_login.py).

-**NOTE:** Persistent Login is active for an average of 6 hours and must be reactivated after this period.
-It may also remain active for a shorter period.
+**NOTE:** Persistent Login is active for an average of 6 hours and must be reactivated after that period.
+If you want it to reactivate automatically, add the `HABILITAR_REINICIO` variable to the value `TRUE` [here](/Habblive-Auto-Login/settings/variables/actions).

 Just make changes to the following snippet: